 Around the world, sausages have been consumed for centuries.
 They were a favorite of the ancient Romans and the Greeks, but historians predict they first emerged around 5,000 years ago in Sumeria, which is now known as Iraq.
 Initially, they had an important purpose: meat preservation.
 Essentially, they were used as a vessel for offcuts and trimmings that otherwise wouldn’t be used, and for that reason, they were cheap and popular among the lower classes.

 Now, sausages have no boundaries and are popular with people from all backgrounds.
-In the UK, one 2016 study estimated that the average British meat eater will consume around 2,700 sausages in their lifetime.
+In the UK, sausages are just as beloved as they are in the US.
+In fact, a 2016 study estimated that the average British meat-eater will consume around 2,700 sausages over the course of their lifetime.

 While they have a long history, sausages haven’t changed that much.
 Today, they are essentially ground meat, fat, and seasoning stuffed into a casing, which is either artificial (like cellulose, for example) or natural.
 The latter, which can often be bought from natural butcher shops, is usually made from submucosa, a layer of animal intestine.
 Sausage can be made from different types of meat, but pork is the most common.